 Thus, the best way to handle gossip biblically is not to do it.
 Don’t speak it.
 Don’t even listen to it.

 Consider Proverbs 19:5 which cautions, “A false witness will not go unpunished, and he who breathes out lies will not escape.”

 Nowhere in scripture are these deeds encouraged or respected in any way.
-It bears repeating, even a less than an exhaustive study of the Word sufficiently proves gossip and slander are deemed sinful and are strongly discouraged.
+It bears repeating, that even a less than exhaustive study of the Word sufficiently proves gossip and slander are deemed sinful and are strongly discouraged.

 We are told to do unto others as we want done unto us.
 Do we really want to be lied to and talked about behind our backs?

 Gossip hurts people and separates friendships.
 Slander destroys reputations.
 God hates gossip and slander and so should we.